De Montfort University: What it's really like

 What facilities does DMU have to offer?

-When you first visit DMU, you’ll notice it feels like a city within a city – each faculty has its own building which houses facilities for its students.
+When you first visit DMU, you’ll notice it feels like a city within a city.
+Each faculty has its own building with facilities for its students.

-Our three-storey library is open 24/7 and offers a virtual library, great for accessing resources if you’re studying at home or over the holidays.
+Our three-storey library is open 24/7 and includes a virtual library, great for when you’re studying at home or over the holidays.

-Student halls are within three-five minutes’ walk of the university campus.
+Halls are within three to five minutes’ walk of the campus.
 When I lived here, my halls were right opposite my lecture theatres!

 We offer studios if you’d prefer to live by yourself (though this does cost more) or the chance to live with up to four housemates.
 All your bills are included in your rent fee.